rhapsodic-legacy/Commanding_Commodore_Code/README.md

 # chatbots
-A collection of talkative artificial intelligence projects.
+A collection of talkative artificial intelligence projects done for projects and clients.
 ###### From recall to generative to full interaction capabilities